Two-handed manual alphabets: BANZSL deafblind alphabet

 This is a variation on the above alphabet, modified for tactile use by those communicating with people who are deafblind.

 The sender holds the wrist of the receiver.
 The receiver's hand is relaxed, with the palm open and fingers slightly apart.
 The signer uses their dominant hand like a pen to sign on the non-dominant hand of the receiver.
-As a beginner, you may squeeze the wrist of the receiver between words since you will spell haltingly.
-Once you can spell fluently, simply put a short pause between words.
+Fluent users simply pause briefly between words, but it is acceptable for beginners to denote spaces by squeezing the wrist of the receiver to distinguish these from hesitant pauses.
 AEIOU are the pads of each finger, beginning with the thumb.